wohaco/despace/venera_13_14.md

 **Descent**

-The accelerometer turned on at an altitude of 100 km and carried out measurements of atmospheric density until the opening of the parachute.
-The parachute opened at an altitude of 62 km, and after 9 min was unhooked at an altitude of 47 km.
+The accelerometer turned on at an altitude of 100 ㎞ and carried out measurements of atmospheric density until the opening of the parachute.
+The parachute opened at an altitude of 62 ㎞, and after 9 min was unhooked at an altitude of 47 ㎞.
 Scientific instruments turned on immediately after the opening of the main parachute, and the descent time from the moment of opening the parachute to landing was a little more than an hour ([EVN‑003](venus.md)).

-The nephelometer data on the structure and microphysical characteristics of the atmosphere ([EVN‑017](venus.md)) confirmed the results that the main cloud system consists of three different layers of clouds: the dense upper layer from 62 km (the beginning of the measurement) to 57 km, the less dense layer from 57 to 50 km, and the densest layer from 50 to 48 km ([EVN‑016](venus.md)).
+The nephelometer data on the structure and microphysical characteristics of the atmosphere ([EVN‑017](venus.md)) confirmed the results that the main cloud system consists of three different layers of clouds: the dense upper layer from 62 ㎞ (the beginning of the measurement) to 57 ㎞, the less dense layer from 57 to 50 ㎞, and the densest layer from 50 to 48 ㎞ ([EVN‑016](venus.md)).
 According to Doppler shear measurements, high‑altitude horizontal wind profiles were constructed and turbulence estimates were made.

-The humidity sensor showed ten times more water content in the atmosphere than was obtained by spectrometric method in the range of heights from 46 to 50 km. the Amount of water vapor at an altitude of 48 km was estimated at 0.2 %.
+The humidity sensor showed ten times more water content in the atmosphere than was obtained by spectrometric method in the range of heights from 46 to 50 ㎞. the Amount of water vapor at an altitude of 48 ㎞ was estimated at 0.2 %.

-New mass-spectrometer data showed an increased neon content at altitudes from 26 km to the surface.
+New mass-spectrometer data showed an increased neon content at altitudes from 26 ㎞ to the surface.
 The ratio of 40argon/36argon is 4 times lower than the Earth’s.
 The gas chromatograph recorded several new and refined contents of previously detected atmospheric gas constituents, including molecular hydrogen, hydrogen sulfide, and carbonyl sulfide.
 Other reported components included molecular oxygen, water vapor, krypton, and sulfur hexafluoride ([EVN‑077](venus.md)).

 **Surface**

-Venera 13 landed at around 7 – 8 m/s at 7.55 °S 303.69 °E, just east of the eastern extension of an elevated region known as Phoebe Regio.
+Venera 13 landed at around 7 – 8 ㎧ at 7.55 °S 303.69 °E, just east of the eastern extension of an elevated region known as Phoebe Regio.

 The area was composed of bedrock outcrops surrounded by dark, fine-grained soil ([EVN‑006](venus.md)).
 After landing, an imaging panorama was started.
 Venera 13 transmitted both black-and-white and the first color panoramic images from the surface of Venus ([EVN‑063](venus.md)).
-A mechanical drilling arm reached to the surface and obtained a sample, which was placed in a three stage airlock sealed chamber ([EVN‑062](venus.md)), maintained at 30 ℃ and a pressure of about 5 kPa.
+A mechanical drilling arm reached to the surface and obtained a sample, which was placed in a three stage airlock sealed chamber ([EVN‑062](venus.md)), maintained at 30 ℃ and a pressure of about 5 ㎪.
 Information about the drilling speed and movement of the rig rod, the depth of penetration of the drill and the amount of current consumed by the motor during drilling, allowed to find out the physical and mechanical properties of the surface.
 The composition of the sample determined by the X‑ray fluorescence spectrometer (plutonium, uranium-235 and iron-55 were used as radiation sources) put it in the class of weakly differentiated melanocratic alkaline gabbroids ([EVN‑026](venus.md)).

 The lander functioned for at least 127 min (the planned design life was 32 min) in an environment with a temperature of 457 ℃ and a pressure of 89 atm.
 Only 2.4 % of the sunlight reached the surface ([EVN‑013](venus.md)).
 The lander transmitted data to the Orbiter, which acted as a data relay as it flew by Venus ([EVN‑092](venus.md)).